-The Meet Director or the Chief Judge may allow a re-flight if a pilot/team has not been given the opportunity to make a scored run.
-In case of a re-flight the pilot/team shall repeat the same manoeuvres that had been flown prior to the moment the run was interrupted.
-When a pilot/team is disturbed by any external factor during the landing (safety boat, unauthorised craft, swimmers etc) only the landing will be repeated and scored, and will be preceded by the last manoeuvre flown during the interrupted run.
+The Meet Director or the Chief Judge may allow a re-flight if a pilot/pair has not been given the opportunity to make a scored run.
+In case of a re-flight the pilot/pair shall repeat the same manoeuvres that had been flown prior to the moment the run was interrupted.
+When a pilot/pair is disturbed by any external factor during the landing (safety boat, unauthorised craft, swimmers etc) only the landing will be repeated and scored, and will be preceded by the last manoeuvre flown during the interrupted run.

-When a re-flight cannot be granted due to lack of time (final run) the average of the preceding run(s) score(s) will be considered by the Judging team.
+When a re-flight cannot be granted due to lack of time (final run) the preceding run score will be considered by the Judging team.
 Providing all affected pilots agree, the run may be validated.
 If not, the run is cancelled and the scores are disregarded.